-5.1 In order to enable the Barrister to supply the Services in an effective, professional and proper manner, the Instructing Party shall co-operate with and assist the Barrister throughout the duration of this Agreement, including through the provision of Instructions that are adequate and in sufficient time to enable the Barrister to supply the Services within the time required by clause 3.4 above
+5.1 In order to enable the Barrister to supply the Services in an effective, professional and proper manner, the Instructing Party shall co-operate with and assist the Barrister throughout the duration of this

+Agreement, including through the provision of Instructions that are adequate and in sufficient time to enable the Barrister to supply the Services within the time required by clause 3.4 above
-5.2 The Instructing Party will provide all necessary information and all other reasonable assistance to enable the Barrister to comply with the Money Laundering Regulations.

-6. Responsibility for the Barrister's work

-6.1 The Barrister will be solely responsible for providing the Services under this Agreement.

-6.2 Subject to clause 6.3, the Barrister may only involve another barrister or other third party in the performance of the Services under this Agreement if the Barrister obtains the Instructing Party's prior consent, that consent not to be unreasonably withheld.

-6.3 The Instructing Party consents to the Barrister involving a Chambers pupil or mini-pupil in the performance of the Services in the ordinary course of the pupillage or mini-pupillage.
+- 5.2 The Instructing Party will provide all necessary information and all other reasonable assistance to enable the Barrister to comply with the Money Laundering legislation. - 5.3 The Instructing Party will provide all necessary information and all other reasonable assistance to enable the Barrister to comply with Directive 2011/16/EU (as amended from time to time) and any UK legislation implementing it and/or imposing a similar requirement.
+This includes providing evidence (if applicable) that the Instructing Party has itself filed or returned a report under the relevant regime. - 6.
+Responsibility for the Barrister's work 6.1 The Barrister will be solely responsible for providing the Services under this Agreement. - 6.2 Subject to clause 6.3, the Barrister may only involve another barrister or other third party in the performance of the Services under this Agreement if the Barrister obtains the Instructing Party's prior consent, that consent not to be unreasonably withheld. - 6.3 The Instructing Party consents to the Barrister involving a Chambers pupil or minipupil in the performance of the Services in the ordinary course of the pupillage or minipupillage.